rosiecakes/django-docker-dojo/README.md

 ## Removing things you don't need
-You can, of course, rip out any of the stuff you don't need from this starter project, and you'll almost certainly want to do that with the Django 'Items' app, as well as any dependencies that you don't actually need.
+You can, of course, rip out any of the stuff you don't need from this starter project, and you'll almost certainly want to do that with the Django 'Items' demo app, as well as any dependencies that you don't actually need.
 You'll just need to:

 * Remove any of the directories and files that are surplus to requirements
 * Update the Django settings file to reflect anything you've removed (Celery dictionaries, for example)
-* Run `make uninstall PKG=` for any of the dependencies you don't need (more details in the Makefile)
+* Run `make uninstall PKG=[package-name]` for any of the dependencies you don't need (more details in the Makefile)
-* Run `make install PKG=` for any new dependencies you do need (more details in the Makefile)
+* Run `make install PKG=[package-name]` for any new dependencies you do need (more details in the Makefile)
 * Run `make piplock` to re-lock your requirements, after you've installed what you need